Images from war-torn Ukraine show us just how fragile our home life can be.

 When you leave behind your business, your home, your family, your friends and pets you have no real idea what will happen to them.

-So, how do you explain the idea of leaving your home, and all the dangers of an exhausting, risky and uncomfortable journey to children who are ill, or have special needs?
+So, how would you begin to explain the idea of leaving your home, and all the dangers of an exhausting, risky and uncomfortable journey to children who are ill, or have special needs?

-The stories of ordinary people from Ukraine reflect a rapidly disintegrating environment.
+The stories of ordinary people from Ukraine reflect a rapidly disintegrating social environment.

 Cities have been shaken to the core, neighbourhoods wiped out, apartment blocks destroyed.
 Mass evacuations and harrowing journeys are being taken by increasingly desperate people.